MY LIFE AT SEA (THE REREADING SERIES PART 2)

 I'm not going to lie.
 I "had a little thing" for Mrs. Tyler, and since I wasn't confident enough to think I could win her away from Mr. Tyler by the force of my intelligence alone, I chose to be as entertaining and enthusiastic as it was possible for a 16-year-old to be.

 Mrs. Tyler initiated us with something at the beginning of the year--perhaps The Scarlet Letter.
 But in October, she started us on Melville's chef d'oeuvre.
-She made the classic mistake by a beginning teacher.
+She made the classic mistake of a beginning teacher.
 She assumed that the book she had loved in college would leave her high school students equally enraptured.
 So, she taught Moby Dick page-by-page.
 There was no phrase we didn't explicate, no symbolic strand we didn't attempt to unravel.

 I remember that in the back of the room there was a giant, wooden step-ladder, left behind by the maintenance crew.
 I moved my desk underneath the spread-and-locked ladder and christened the ladder The Pequod, Captain Ahab's ship from Moby Dick.
 Sometimes I sat on one of the top steps of the ladder ("the crow's nest") during class.
 Any pathetic way to garner attention I guess.